Will I be allowed to work as a nurse while I am attending your school?

 First year students begin clinical rotation in January during the second semester.
-The clinical schedules will be prepared in 4-8 week blocks depending on the level of the student in the program.
-First year students will have the first three rotations in 8 week blocks.
+The clinical schedules will be prepared in 4-12 week blocks depending on the level of the student in the program.

 Can I only be assigned to a clinical rotation located near my home?

 RSNA has numerous clinical sites throughout North Carolina.
 Our students only rotate through official sites of the program and could conceivably rotate through all clinical sites upon completion of the program.
 It is not permissible to place a student in one clinical site near their respective home.